 Many owners of premium and sports vehicles choose Vredestein tyres as much for their appearance as their performance.
 In 1999, the Dutch-based company began an ongoing collaboration with the world-famous Italian stylist Giorgetto Giugiaro.
 He is widely acclaimed as possibly the most influential automotive designer ever, being the man behind the Volkswagen Golf, BMW M1 and DeLorean DMC-12.

-Guigiaro’s design influence is also felt in the appearance of two other Ultrac tyres from Vredestien, the Sessanta and Cento.
-As with the Vorti, these have a very distinctive directional tread pattern and complement the looks of sports and premium cars.
+Guigiaro’s design influence is evident in the appearance of two other Ultrac tyres from Vredestein, the Sessanta and Cento.
+Likewise, as with the Vorti, these have a very distinctive directional tread pattern and complement the looks of sports and premium cars.
 The Sessanta is an ultra-high-performance tyre.
-It is optimised for steering and handling response and available in SUV and 4×4 fittings.
+Steering and handling response are the main benefits and it’s available in SUV and 4×4 fittings.
 Its name celebrates the company’s sixty years in the Dutch city of Enschede.
-‘Sixty’ is translated into Italian to honour Giugiaro: ‘Sessanta’.
-The Cento is designed for greater driver safety, combined with an ecologically-sound approach.
-It is a quiet and stylish tyre which offers drivers outstanding grip and handling.
+‘Sixty’ translates into the Italian ‘Sessanta’ to honour Giugiaro.
+Vredestein designed the Cento for greater driver safety, combined with an ecologically-sound approach.
+Furthermore, it is a quiet and stylish tyre which offers drivers outstanding grip and handling.
 Its name marks the company’s centenary.

 The Sportrac 5 is Vredestein’s tyre for day-to-day use on middle-sized and larger executive cars.
 On its launch in 2012, it won industry praise for its high grip levels and its good balance of handling on wet and dry roads.
 It offers a balance of stability and performance with lower fuel consumption.
 In a competitive marketplace it is a solid all-round tyre choice, but lacks the flashiness of the Ultrac range above.

 The company’s range also includes the Quatrac 5, an all-season tyre designed for use in both summer and winter conditions.
 It has a sleek asymmetric tread and has earned a ‘green’ label due to its high scores in EU tests.
-3D grip claws in the middle of the tyre promise exceptional acceleration and roadholding even on icy roads.
-Additionally, the tread design has been engineered for steering precision and lateral grip.
+Plus, 3D grip claws in the middle of the tyre promise exceptional acceleration and roadholding even on icy roads.
+Additionally, Vredestein engineered the tread design for steering precision and lateral grip.